vHackBots/Git-Time-Machine/README.md

 **A powerful tool to visualize, analyze, and manage the evolution of your GitHub repositories.**

-Built for [FOSS Hack 2025](https://fossunited.org/fosshack), GitHub Time Machine empowers developers to travel through their codebase history, debug with ease, and collaborate seamlessly.
+Built for [FOSS Hack 2025](https://fossunited.org/fosshack/2025), Git Time Machine empowers developers to travel through their codebase history, debug with ease, and collaborate seamlessly.
 Whether you're auditing changes, resolving conflicts, or understanding project growth, this tool has you covered—all while staying true to the spirit of free and open-source software.

 ---